outreachy/website/README.md

 The `outreachyhome` directory contains the base HTML page templates for all pages on the website.
 It also includes all the Django project settings for both development and production environments.
 This directory isn't changed very often.

-Django breaks up functionality into a project (a Django web application) and apps (smaller a set of Python code that implements a specific feature).
+Django breaks up functionality into a project (a Django web application) and apps (smaller a set of  code that implements a specific feature).
 There is only one project deployed on a site at a time, but there could be many apps deployed.
 You can read more about what an application is in [the Django documentation](https://docs.djangoproject.com/en/2.0/ref/applications/).

 In the Outreachy repository, the directory `outreachy-home` is the project.
 We have several apps:
 * `home` which contains models used on most the Outreachy pages